Located in the centre of Thuringia, Weimar was once the capital of the German state.

 Although the airports at Nuremberg, Leipzig and Dresden are closer, flights from a number of destinations will often involve a change at another German airport so it may be more sensible to use the larger airports (with generally more options and thus cheaper prices) at Frankfurt, Hanover and Berlin to arrive and then switch onto the Intercity high-speed rail connections into Erfurt.

-The railway station at Weimar is located to the north of the town centre within walking distance or a short ride on public transport.
+The railway station is located to the north of the town centre within walking distance or a short ride on public transport.
 It offers regional services to nearby Erfurt and Jena (amongst other stations) and an occasional Intercity service between Jena and Düsseldorf.
 It had been part of the ICE network during the construction of a high-speed rail line, but these services now bypass the town.

-One of the most attractive features of Weimar is the access to parkland near the town centre and those looking to stay in the town have a good choice between historic city centre lodgings such as the Hotel Elephant, something a little bit further out in a quieter position near the River Ilm or - perhaps more suitable for car drivers - out in the countryside surrounding Weimar.
+One of the most attractive features of Weimar is the access to parkland near the town centre and those looking to stay in the town have a good choice between historic city centre lodgings such as the Hotel Elephant, something a little bit further out in a quieter position near the River Ilm or - perhaps more suitable for car drivers - out in the surrounding countryside.

 If you know when you are planning to go but haven't decided on accommodation, then use the map below to get an idea of which properties are available and to compare prices during the period you wish to travel.